manuel-koch/tmutil-diff/README.md

 options:
   -h, --help           show this help message and exit --backup-idx IDX     Analyse backup at index with its predecessor.
 Default will just show all available backups.
   --order {PATH,SIZE}  Order output of changes by selected criteria.
+Default is 'PATH'.
   --limit LIMIT        Only output up to given number of changes.
   --cache PATH         Use given directory to cache disk usage details of backups.
 Default is '$HOME/tmp'.
 ```